ShiuanShr/BACS/README.md

 # BACS

-This folder is for the Business Analytics Using Computational Statistics (BACS) in National TsingHua Unicversity.
+This repo is for the Business Analytics Using Computational Statistics (BACS) in National TsingHua Unicversity.
+It one of my favorite course.